TheLegendofPiratesOnline/discord-bot/README.md

 Public discord bot that utilizes [TLOPO's APIs](https://thelegendofpiratesonline.github.io/documentation/).

 ## Prerequisites
 In order to run this Discord bot, you need to have Python 3 installed on your system.
-You can grab the latest version from [here](https://www.python.org/downloads/).
+You can grab the latest version from [here](https://www.python.org/downloads/) and have discord.py 1.7.3 otherwise it breaks (python3 -m pip install discord.py==1.7.3)
 ## Installation
 The following procedure documents how to set up the TLOPO Discord Bot.